ketteilinux/.github/profile/README.md

 [kettei]
 Server = https://ketteilinux.github.io/kettei-depo/$arch
 ```
 After doing this, you should install a fresh system using `pacstrap` since updating your current system might result in unforeseen consequences.
+Make sure that your boot mount points to `/usr/boot/disk`

 ### How can I make one?
 I recommend you to follow [sainnhe](https://github.com/sainnhe)'s instructions on their blog. [**Here's the blog-post btw**](https://www.sainnhe.dev/post/create-personal-arch-linux-package-repository/)